The Xtraction administrator is responsible for the following ongoing tasks.

 •License file: A valid license file is required for Xtraction to operate.
 When a new license file is supplied, you need to reload it from the file system so that Xtraction recognizes the new license settings.

-Reloading the license file does not interrupt the use of Xtraction.
+Reloading either the data model file or license file does not interrupt the use of Xtraction.

-2.At bottom of the page, click Administration > Reload > License.
-This action reloads the license file and acknowledges success of the action.
+2.At bottom of the page, click Administration > Reload > Data Model or License.
+This action reloads the file and acknowledges success of the action.

 Managing license availability

-License availability can become a problem when users log out of Xtraction by closing their web browser instead of using the recommended Logout option at the bottom of the page.
-When closing the browser to log out, the license isn't immediately released.
+License availability can become a problem if users don't log out of the Xtraction web client correctly.
+By closing their browser to exit a session, the Xtraction license isn't immediately released for others to use.
+Instead, users should use the Logout option at the bottom of the page.

 Updating Xtraction database connection settings